Best cheap gravel bikes 2024 – our top-rated gravel bikes under $1,500

 Steel fork is heavier than carbon alternatives

 For $1,299 the Fuji Jari 2.3 gravel bike will give you access to the open dirt roads while also coming back with a hefty amount of coins in your pocket.
-For an entry-level bike it has plenty of offer, including a good amount of tire clearance – it comes stock with 37mm WTB Riddlers, but can take up to 42mm rubber – as well as plenty of mounting options for all the accessories you might want to add.
+For an entry-level bike it has plenty to offer, including a good amount of tire clearance – it comes stocked with 37mm WTB Riddlers, but can take up to 42mm rubber – as well as plenty of mounting options for all the accessories you might want to add.

 A mixture of Shimano Alivio and Sora drivetrain components leaves you with 2x9 gearing, and while these aren't high up in Shimano's road groupset hierarchy, you still know you're getting solid and reliable Japanese shifting performance.

-Add to this the Tektro Mira mechanical disc brakes with 160mm rotors, you're getting a decent amount of gravel bike for a small investment when you compare it to the rest of the market.
+Add to this the Tektro Mira mechanical disc brakes with 160mm rotors, and you're getting a decent amount of gravel bike for a small investment when you compare it to the rest of the market.

-Marin Nicasio+
+Marin Nicasio+ bike

 Marin Nicasio 700c